Background Checks and Employment

 3. Any matter involving a felony within the past ten years.

-4. Any matters involving arrests for alleged assault offenses against other persons within the past ten years
+4. Any matters involving arrests for alleged assault offenses against other person within the past ten years

 5. A drug-related offense within the past five years.